patrickromo1/datavant-takehome-pw/README.md

 ### Calendar Widget

-- The calendar time is portugal timezone so if you want to book a train for today if will be disabled at midnight portugal time.
+- The calendar time is in the Portugal timezone so if you want to book a train for today if will be disabled at midnight Portugal time.
 This logically makes sense but should be indicated to the end user.
 - Today's date is always colored green even when you select a different date this can easily lead to confusion.
 - Selecting a date such as January 5th, 2024 then moving to December causes all instances of the `5th` to be highlighted green.
-- Typing the date out such as `31 December, 2023` when the site is in portuguese doesn't work and vice versa.
+- Typing the date out such as `31 December, 2023` when the site is in Portuguese doesn't work and vice versa.
 This could be simplified by using 31/12/2023 or other number only variants.
 - Manually typing a date out of scope for scheduling (roughly 60 or more days) triggers the input field to glow red but there are no validation error messages displayed to indicate what the problem is.
 This is the case for all the input fields in both Portuguese and English.
 - There are some csp errors for the support chat fonts causing them not to render.